ut-issl/s2e-documents/Specifications/OverallStructure/OverallStructure.md

 <img src="./figs/S2E_structure.png" alt="S2EStructure" style="zoom: 90%;" />

 ### 2.1.
 Simulation Case
-- The highest layer of the structure of S2E is the `Simulation Case`, which is defined in the `src/Simulation/Case/SimulationCase.cpp`.
+- The highest layer of the structure of S2E is the `Simulation Case`, which is defined in the `src/simulation/case/simulation_case.cpp`.
-- The `SimulationCase` always has `SimulationConfig` and `Global Environment`.
+- The `Simulation Case` always has `Simulation Configuration` and `Global Environment`.
-  - `SimulationConfig` has basic information on the interface of the simulation, such as `log output` and `initialize input` information.
+  - `Simulation Configuration` has basic information on the interface of the simulation, such as `log output` and `initialize input` information.
-  - `GlobalEnvironment` is defined as the common environment for the whole simulation case.
+  - `Global Environment` is defined as the common environment for the whole simulation case.
 It includes time, celestial information, star catalog, and GNSS satellite position.
-- Users can make their `SimulationCase` by inheriting the `SimulationCase` base class and adding simulation target objects (e.g., spacecraft and ground station) for their demand.
+- Users can make their `Simulation Case` by inheriting the `Simulation Case` base class and adding simulation target objects (e.g., spacecraft and ground station) for their demand.
-- The defined simulation objects can use the information of `SimulationConfig` and `GlobalEnvironment`.
+- The defined simulation objects can use the information of `Simulation Configuration` and `Global Environment`.

 ### 2.2.
 Spacecraft
 - An essential simulation object is the `Spacecraft` class.